actuallymentor/rocketpool-management/README.md

 These are the functions I use to set up and manage my Rocketpool node.

+Assumptions:

+- You are on Ubuntu 20
+- You're using Geth, Prysm and Teku

 ## Features

 - A setup script to inspire your own workflow